 This work is focused upon making salvation clear to its reader.
-While asking the why, what, who, how, where, and when questions pertaining to salvation, it is intended that the reader will gain an appreciation for the different salvation offers made throughout history, that they will identify how our salvation differs from that of the nation Israel’s, and that they will become laser focused upon the gospel of our salvation and through it, they will reject false teachings and false gospel messages that will not ultimately reconcile them to their Creator.
+While asking the questions of why, what, who, how, where, and when pertaining to salvation, it is intended that the reader will gain an appreciation for the different salvation offers that have been made throughout history, that they will identify how our salvation differs from that of the nation Israel’s, and that they will become laser focused upon the gospel of our salvation and through it, they will reject false teachings and false gospel messages that will not ultimately reconcile them to their Creator.

 Mystery: Strong’s G3466 – mystērion (μυστήριον) – hidden thing, secret, mystery – See Rom 16:25; 1 Cor 2:7; Eph 1:9; Eph 3:3-4; Eph 3:9; Eph 6:19; Col 1:26-27; Col 4:3; 1 Tim 3:9

 1 Corinthians 15:1-4 Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:

 Ephesians 3:2 If ye have heard of the dispensation of the grace of God which is given me to you-ward: